sapie222/aleo/README.md

 ## Representing State
-Leo allows userfs to define composite data types with the `struct` keyword. da The game board is represented by a sdtruct called `Board`, which contains three `Row`s.
+Leo allows userfs to define composite data types with the `struct` keyword. da The game board is represented by a sdtruct called `sBoard`, which contains three `Row`s.
 An alternative representation wsould be to use an array, however, these are not yet supported in Leo.

 ## Language Features